KRR-Oxford/DeepOnto/docs/bertmap.md

 The **text semantics corpora** by default (unsupervised setting) will consist of two **intra-ontology sub-corpora** built from two input ontologies (based on the specified annotation properties).
 To add more training data, users can opt to feed input mappings (**cross-ontology sub-corpus**) and/or a list of auxiliary ontologies (**auxiliary sub-corpora**).

+`config.known_mappings`
-Specify the path to input mapping file in `config.known_mappings`; the input mapping file should be a `.tsv` or `.csv` file with three columns with headings: `["SrcEntity", "TgtEntity", "Score"]`.
+:   Specify the path to input mapping file here; the input mapping file should be a `.tsv` or `.csv` file with three columns with headings: `["SrcEntity", "TgtEntity", "Score"]`.
 Each row corresponds to a triple $(c, c', s(c, c'))$ where $c$ is a source ontology class, $c'$ is a target ontology class, and $s(c, c')$ is the matching score.
 Note that in the BERTMap context, input mapppings are assumed to be gold standard (reference) mappings with scores equal to $1.0$.
 Regardless of scores specified in the mapping file, the scores of the input mapppings will be adjusted to $1.0$ automatically.

+`config.auxiliary_ontos`
-Specify a list of paths to auxiliary ontology files in `config.auxiliary_ontos`.
+:   Specify a list of paths to auxiliary ontology files here.
 For each auxiliary ontology, a corresponding intra-ontology corpus will be created and thus produce more synonym and non-synonym samples.

 ### BERT Settings

+`config.bert.pretrained_path`
-$\textsf{BERTMap}$ uses the pre-trained **Bio-Clincal BERT** as specified in `config.bert.pretrained_path` because it was originally applied on biomedical ontologies.
+:   $\textsf{BERTMap}$ uses the pre-trained **Bio-Clincal BERT** as specified in this parameter because it was originally applied on biomedical ontologies.
 For general purpose ontology matching, users can use pre-trained variants such as `bert-base-uncased`.

+`config.bert.batch_size_for_training`
+: Batch size for BERT fine-tuning.

+`config.bert.batch_size_for_prediction`
+: Batch size for BERT validation and mapping prediction.

+Adjust these two parameters if users found an inappropriate GPU memory fit.

+`config.bert.resume_training`
-Adjust `config.bert.batch_size_for_training` and `config.bert.batch_size_for_prediction` if users found an inappropriate GPU memory fit.
-Set `config.bert.resume_training` to `true` if the BERT training process is somehow interrupted and users wish to continue training.
+:   Set to `true` if the BERT training process is somehow interrupted and users wish to continue training.

 ### Global Matching Settings

+`config.global_matching.enabled`
-As mentioned in [usage](#usage), users can disable automatic global matching by setting `config.global_matching.enabled` to `false` if they wish to use the mapping scoring module only.
+:   As mentioned in [usage](#usage), users can disable automatic global matching by setting this parameter to `false` if they wish to use the mapping scoring module only.

+`config.global_matching.num_raw_candidates`
-`config.global_matching.num_raw_candidates` corresponds to the number of raw candidates selected in the mapping prediction phase.
+: Set the number of raw candidates selected in the mapping prediction phase.

+`config.global_matching.num_best_predictions`
-`config.global_matching.num_best_predictions` corresponds to the number of best scored mappings preserved in the mapping prediction phase.
+:   Set the number of best scored mappings preserved in the mapping prediction phase.
 The default value `10` is often more than enough.

+`config.global_matching.mapping_extension_threshold`
-`config.global_matching.mapping_extension_threshold` corresponds to the score threshold of mappings used in the iterative mapping extension process.
+:   Set the score threshold of mappings used in the iterative mapping extension process.
 Higher value shortens the time but reduces the recall.

+`config.global_matching.mapping_filtered_threshold`
-`config.global_matching.mapping_filtered_threshold` corresponds to the score threshold of mappings preserved for final mapping refinement.
+:   The score threshold of mappings preserved for final mapping refinement.

 ## Output Format